fylfot/cb-heroku-buildback/README.md

 This shell can actually be generatd by calling **./rebar boss c=start_dev_cmd** or **./rebar boss c=start_cmd**, but actual difference is existance of **-detached** flag.
 AND remember to replace `-sname erwish` with your own application name.

-Finally, keep in mind, each time you update `rebar` with some dependencies, **you must to update Procfile**.
+Finally, keep in mind, each time you update `rebar` with some dependencies, **you must update Procfile**.